The pros and cons of liveaboard dive trips versus resort dive trips

 The pros of liveaboard diving

-Liveaboards allow beginners to do loads of dives in a short space of time.
-They therefore gain plenty of diving experience.
+Liveaboards allow beginners to do loads of dives in a short space of time and gain plenty of diving experience.

 A liveaboard dive boat is like a floating hotel.
 Which means you’re literally sleeping above the dive sites.

-You save time travelling to the dive sites each morning, where most liveaboards do their travelling at night, so that you’re ready to dive first thing in the morning, before breakfast is served.
+You save time travelling to the dive sites each morning, where most liveaboards travel during the night so you’re ready to dive first thing in the morning, before breakfast is served.

-I personally love night diving and this is not always possible from resort centres.
-Night dives are possible on most evenings from a liveaboard, depending on the location and dive site concerned.
+Night diving is great as you get to see another perspective at night.
+Night diving is not always possible from resort centres.
+But night dives are possible most evenings from a liveaboard, depending on the location and dive site concerned.

-The remote dive sites I’m talking about are typically in an offshore location, which is simply too far to get to and return back to the resort centre in a day.
+These remote dive sites are typically in an offshore location, which is simply too far to get to and return to the resort centre in a day.